argoproj/argo-cd/docs/operator-manual/applicationset/Progressive-Rollouts.md

 * If an Application is considered "Pending" for `applicationsetcontroller.default.application.progressing.timeout` seconds, the Application is automatically moved to Healthy status (default 300).

 #### Example
-The following example illustrates how to stage a progressive rollout over Applications with explicitly configured environment labels.
+The following example illustrates how to stage a progressive sync over Applications with explicitly configured environment labels.

 Once a change is pushed, the following will happen in order.